smithse/TTGO-Wiki/IDE-installation.md

 From https://github.com/me-no-dev/AsyncTCP select "Download ZIP", extract to the libraries folder of your Arduino IDE, and rename main folder to AsyncTCP

-From https://github.com/lewisxhe/AXP202X_Library/archive/v1.0.zip select "Download TIP", and extract to the libraries folder of your Arduino IDE
+Download https://github.com/lewisxhe/AXP202X_Library/archive/v1.0.zip and extract to the libraries folder of your Arduino IDE

 ## Additional libraries, part 3